pedcremo/mortgage_hottowel_generator/README.md

 # mortgageCalculator

-LIVE DEMO: https://mortgage.bocairent.net  (Azure server with ubuntu 16.04 server)
+In https://mortgage.bocairent.net (Azure server with ubuntu 16.04 server) we have deployed a live demo that is using this styleguide as a base.

+This is a base app that follows John Papa styleguide https://github.com/johnpapa/angular-styleguide/tree/master/a1 and is main aim is to serve as a base to deploy a well structured angularjs app in the client side.
+It is a kind of scaffolding or reference model in order to help architect pupils apps automating with gulp tasks multiple routinary development processes.

 This project has been forked from Hottowel Angular.
 A John Papa reference project used to explain his styleguide for programming in angularjs versions 1.X.